xinpianchang/koa2-router/README.md

 A express-liked router component for koa2

 ## Getting Started
-You can follow the instructions below to setup a router componnent in koa@2 environment.
+You can follow the instructions below to setup a router component in koa@2 environment.

 ### Prerequisties
 * node version > 8.10